 Linda Coberly is a partner in Winston & Strawn's Litigation Department and chairs the firm's Appellate and Critical Motions Practice.
 She has briefed and argued more than 50 appeals, spanning six different federal courts of appeals and a variety of state appellate and supreme courts.
 A significant portion of her practice centers on advising and representing clients with regard to proceedings in the U.S. Supreme Court, drawing on her experience as a law clerk to Justice Stephen G. Breyer on the Supreme Court.
 She frequently represents amici in important business cases before the Court.

 Linda has extensive experience in corporate fraud and securities litigation—and, in particular, in defending issuers, auditors, and others in tort and securities fraud actions following allegations of fraud.
 These cases frequently implicate complex issues of pleading, class certification, agency law, damages, standing, and loss causation—as well as the doctrine of in pari delicto, which arises whenever a corporation or trustee attempts to sue a third party for a fraud committed by the corporation’s own management.
-Linda speaks on these and related topics as a regular faculty member at the industry’s leading conference for accountants’ liability practitioners.
+She also handles product liability matters, including issues of forum non conveniens, the learned intermediary doctrine, and choice of law.